kunstmusik/csound-live-code/doc/webinterface.md

 ## User Interface

-The live.csound.com application has a minimal interface consisting of:
+The live.csound.com application has the following interface elements:

 * A pause/play button that can pause and resume the WebAudio engine for the page.
 * A restart button that reset and restart Csound, reloading livecode.orc.
+* An "Evaluate Now" button that evaluates code immediately.
+* An "Evaluate at Measure" button that evaluates code at the next 4/4 measure.
 * A help button that links to this documentation.
 * The main code editor for live coding using the Csound Orchestra language.